benemrick/a3-persistence/README.md

 ### Design/Evaluation Achievements
 - **HTML Accessibility**: I analyzed the accessibility of my site using Chrome's built-in accessibility audit tool available in the developer tools.
 Using the recommended strategies and manual evaluation suggestions I was able to improve the site's accessibility score from a 54 to a 71.
 The site now passes 9 automatic audits as opposed to the pervious 3.
 The outstanding failures are a result of standard Bootstrap class naming conventions.

+## Known Issues
+The password input text area on the login/register page cannot be selected via standard mouse click.
+To enter text in the password field select the username field and then navigate using Tab on your keyboard.